mendix/docs/content/en/docs/refguide7/desktop-modeler/project/navigation-in-72-and-73/navigation-profile-in-72-and-73.md

 ---
-title: "Navigation Profile in Mendix Versions 7.2 and 7.3"
+title: "Navigation Profile in Mendix 7.2 and 7.3"
 linktitle: "Navigation Profile in 7.2 and 7.3"
 url: /refguide7/navigation-profile-in-72-and-73/
 description: "Describes the profile properties and profile buttons for Mendix 7.2 and 7.3."